AACOM Training Module

 All Stafford, PLUS and Consolidation Loans made under either the Direct Loan or FFEL

-Program are eligible for repayment under IBR, EXCEPT loans that are currently in default,
+Program are eligible for repayment under IDR, EXCEPT loans that are currently in default,

 parent PLUS Loans (PLUS Loans that were made to parent borrowers), or Consolidation

 Loans that repaid parent PLUS Loans.
 The loans can be new or old, and for any type

 of education (undergraduate, graduate, professional, job training).
 For additional

 information and how to apply please visit Studentloans.gov.

 Additional information on Income-Driven Repayment can be found at ibrinfo.org.